-The summary is arguably the most important section on your resume.
+The resume summary is arguably the most important section.
 Recruiters often just scan the header and summary to judge whether you’re relevant to the job offer.

 If you don’t catch them here, it probably doesn’t matter what you say in your work experience section.

 Here are the basic rules you need to follow in your summary: